Razor308/Git-beginners-guide/README.md

 Try clicking on it!
 You should see what you wrote.

-Congradulations!
+Congratulations!
 You know how to use Git and GitHub!

 ## Other Things

 ### Branches

-You can make multiple brances of a repository using ```git branch```.
+You can make multiple branches of a repository using ```git branch```.

 Just ```cd``` into your local repository and execute the ```git branch``` command.